CRS 18-8-112 is the Colorado code section that defines the offense of impersonating a peace officer. A person commits this offense if he or she

 - Kidnapping.

-Depending on the facts of the case, the penalties for these offenses and an impersonating charge can be run one right after the other, significantly increasing the time spent in jail.
+Depending on the facts of the case, the penalties for these offenses and an impersonation charge can be run one right after the other, significantly increasing the time spent in jail.

-A person charged with impersonation can raise a number of different defenses, including:
+A person charged with impersonation can raise several different defenses, including:

 - the person was not impersonating an officer;